fluntermoser/VerteilteSysteme/Readme.md

 ### Slave
 - go to folder: master\out\production\master_slave
 - open command line
-- run: java aau.distributedsystems.slave.Slave server-address port-of-server
+- run: java aau.distributedsystems.slave.Slave server-address port-of-server unique-slave-id

 ## Params
 The master and the slave application can be configured using command line arguments: